Fuchs’ Endothelial Dystrophy

 Corneal Ulcer and Contact Lens Complications

 A corneal ulcer is an inflammation, or possibly both an inflammation and infection of the cornea.
-Corneal ulcers can be caused by infections, contact lenses, chemical injury, trauma, and other eye conditions such as dry eye and severe blepharitis.
+A corneal edema is the swelling of the cornea caused by retention of tear fluid.
+Corneal ulcers or edemas can be caused by infections, contact lenses, chemical injury, trauma, and other eye conditions such as dry eye and severe blepharitis.
 Infectious corneal ulcers can arise from several types of bacteria, viruses, fungi or even protozoa.
 Corneal ulcers generally affect the most outer layers of the cornea, the epithelium and the anterior stroma, but severe corneal ulcers can penetrate all the way through to the most inner layers of the cornea and leave behind dense scarring.
 Symptoms of corneal ulcers can range from a mild foreign body sensation and no vision loss, to severe, boring pain and significant vision loss.
 Knowing the causative nature of the corneal ulcer can be extremely helpful in our treatment plan.
 Contact lens-related corneal ulcers are most often found in patients who over-wear their contact lenses and/or sleep in their contact lenses.
 Careful contact lens care and diligent lens replacement is considered preventative in many of these cases.
 Many contact lens complications such as “tight lens syndrome,” contact lens-related red eye, and a poor fitting contact lens may all mimic the beginning stages of a corneal ulcer, so it is always best to have the cornea evaluated if any eye pain or blurred vision occurs with contact lens wear.
 Treatment for a corneal ulcer is dependent on the cause and severity of the infection and inflammation.
 General treatment begins with an antibiotic, but can vary significantly.
 Healing time for a corneal ulcer can take days for mild ulcers, and weeks to several months for more severe ulcers.
 If an ulcer has caused significant scarring to the corneal surface, a corneal transplant procedure may be recommended to help restore vision.

 Other Corneal Dystrophies and Degenerations